phuid/laser_projector/README.md

 **.svg** files from any editor are internally converted to **.ild** using [this svg2ild.py script](https://github.com/marcan/openlase/blob/master/tools/svg2ild.py) from [gh/marcan/openlase](https://github.com/marcan/openlase)

 ## hw
+My plans include battery power, usually galvos come with a power supply and powering the laser isn't that hard using a step-up.
+My module takes around 0.45A @ 9V.
+Make sure you dont brick your pi by taking its power.
+Raspberry Pis often don't take it well when an undervoltage occurs on their 5V line and they certainly aren't made to power anything more than an LED from their 3.3V PS.

 ### galvos
 take -10 to +10V differential signal between to lines (base and inverted), The DAC + opamps circuit which generates this signal is nicely described in [this article](https://www.instructables.com/Arduino-Laser-Show-With-Real-Galvos/).
-My implemetation of it in kicad files can be found in [pcb/kicad].
+My implemetation of it in kicad files can be found in [pcb/kicad](pcb/kicad).

 #### DAC - mcp4822
 DAC controlled by the RPi creates an analog signal between 0 and 5V.